 9. Keep them in the loop.

 My kids all want to know what’s on the agenda.
-On our trip to Put-in-Bay, I told them in advance of what we’d be doing and read the schedule to them each day.
+On our trip to Put-in-Bay, I told them in advance what we’d be doing and sent them a schedule so they knew what to expect each day.

 10. Choose your lodging carefully.